Cwantic/Documentation/Structure/Modification.md

 ![Image](../Images/StructurePropertiesSection1.jpg)

-MetaStructure let you change the section of multiple elements in one operation.
+MetaStructure lets you change the section of multiple elements in one operation.

 Select multiple elements, a section, and click on the **Modify** button :